99designs/smartling/README.md

    pull   translate local project files using Smartling as a translation memory push   upload local project files that contain untranslated strings
 ```

+"Pushing" uploads files to a smartling project using a prefix.
+By default it uses the git branch name , but you can also specifiy the wanted prefix as an argument.
+A hash is also used in the prefix to prevent clobbering.

+"Pulling" translates local project files using Smartling as a translation memory.

 Other cool features:
 - downloaded translation files are cached (default is 4 hours) in `~/.smartling/cache`